Around the world, families celebrate Father’s Day to honour dads, grandfathers, and other paternal figures. But where did the holiday come from?

-Every year we rush to find the perfect Father’s day present and, although we always remember it, it seems to have less of an impact than other festivals and celebrations.
-Mother’s day has some biblical precedence – Mothering Sunday is held on the fourth Sunday of Lent, honouring the Virgin Mary – but the link between Father’s day and religious celebration is more abstract.
+Father’s Day rolls around every June, and many of us rush to find Dad a gift.
+But although we remember it, Father’s Day can be considered to have less of an impact than other festivals and celebrations.
+Mother’s Day, for instance, has some biblical precedence.
+Mothering Sunday occurs on the fourth Sunday of Lent, and honours the Virgin Mary.
+But the link between Father’s Day and religious celebration is more abstract.

-- The origins of Father’s day
+- The origins of Father’s Day

-- Father’s day celebrations today
+- Father’s Day celebrations today

-- How to celebrate father’s day
+- How to celebrate Father’s Day

-The origins of Father’s day
+The origins of Father’s Day

 Father’s day celebrations today

-How to celebrate Father’s day
+How to celebrate Father’s Day with thoughtful gifts

 No matter how seriously you take Father’s Day, giving a small token of your affection can really go a long way.
 Carefully considering what his likes and dislikes are shows that you’ve put some thought and care behind your gesture.